 Draped in more than 5 million holiday lights, Pigeon Forge creates a winter wonderland for locals and guests alike to enjoy during the city’s annual Winterfest celebration.
 The lights of Winterfest shine from early November through the end of February.

 From winter light displays to captivating holiday shows and so much more, here are just a few of the fun ways you can experience the delightful Smoky Mountain Winterfest Celebration.

 Visit Dollywood to see more than 4 million lights shine during Dollywood’s Smoky Mountain Christmas, when the park is filled with holiday music, plenty of rides, a nightly Parade of Lights and much more to celebrate the season.
 Dollywood recently announced the addition of Dolly’s Parade of Many Colors, featuring new floats, specialty characters and songs.
 The park also adds a new show to its entertainment lineup with the stage production It’s a Wonderful Life.

 Old Mill Square’s Holiday Open House features a holiday light display of a covered bridge that is made out of thousands of twinkling lights that lead to one of the most historic areas of Pigeon Forge.
-Or see if you can catch Old Saint Nick making a rooftop delivery at Christmas at the Smoky Mountain Opry is decked out for the holiday season with giant trees, wreaths and more, all covered with sparkling lights.
+Or see if you can catch Old Saint Nick making a rooftop delivery at Christmas at the Smoky Mountain Opry.
+The theatre is decked out for the holiday season with giant trees, wreaths and more, all covered with sparkling lights.